NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Emphasizes concepts related to physical activity promotion in the community.
 Critically reviews literature associated with physical activity programming in communities including barriers to physical activity participation, behavioral change theory, and social, environmental, and biological factors that influence physical activity behavior.
 Promotes application of concepts developed in class through introductory supervised field experience.

-Emphasizes knowledge of physiological principles and training techniques used in strength and conditioning.
-Teaches guidelines from the National Strength and Conditioning Association (NSCA).
+Evaluates knowledge of physiological principles and training techniques used in strength and conditioning.
+Investigates guidelines from the National Strength and Conditioning Association (NSCA).
 Prepares students for several sections of the NSCA Certified Strength and Conditioning Specialist exam.

 Teaches the application of mechanical principles to the development of motor skills.
 Includes research and technology utilized in the field of biomechanics.